xAct-contrib/examples/README.md

 Example xAct notebooks
 ========

 This is a collection of example xAct notebooks that contain common xAct usage patterns.
+Right click on a file name below and hit "Save link as..." to download a notebook.

 [`ActionVariation_Metric_Fields.nb`](../../raw/master/ActionVariation_Metric_Fields.nb):
 General function to vary a Lagrangian